erfan-nakhoda/FriendChatBot/README.md

-this project is friend chat bot which as it's obvious, it connects two person And they can start chatting and see eachother's profile Bot features:
+this project is friend chat bot which as it's obvious, it connects two people And they can start chatting and see eachother's profile Bot features:
   1. Set profile